ghazalrafiei/Practice-cpp/README.md

 # Practice-cpp
-Implementing primaty operations on matrixes and practicing template and operators overloading.
+Implementing primary operations on matrices and practicing template and operators overloading.